 Preliminary design work was performed on a supersonic G.91, with a more sharply swept wing and an afterburning Orpheus turbojet, but it never got out of the paper stage.
 A "G.91T/4" with a new nose housing the NASARR radar for the Lockheed F-104 Starfighter, which flew in AMI service as well as the air forces of many other NATO countries, was also considered but not built.BACK_TO_TOP

-Again, the G.91Y had the same basic configuration as the G.91R, but with many changes.
-Along with the twin J85-GE-13A turbojets, providing 18.15 kN (1,850 kgp / 4,080 lbf) afterburning thrust each -- with distinctive auxiliary intakes on top of the rear fuselage -- the Yankee was given structural changes and reinforced landing gear to accommodate the twin jets and deal with the substantially increased empty weight.
-It featured leading-edge maneuvering slats to improve takeoff and landing performance as well as combat agility, along with stretched wing with 10% more wing area.
+Along with the twin J85-GE-13A turbojets, providing 18.15 kN (1,850 kgp / 4,080 lbf) afterburning thrust each -- with distinctive auxiliary intakes on top of the rear fuselage -- the Yankee featured other changes relative other changes relative to the Romeo, such as structural changes and reinforced landing gear to accommodate the twin jets, and deal with the substantially increased empty weight.
+It also had leading-edge maneuvering slats to improve take-off and landing performance as well as combat agility, plus a stretched wing with 10% more wing area.